 Never Miss a Beat - Get Updates Direct to Your Inbox

-In the FBA niche, history indicates that more than 50% of all the money you’ll ever make comes the day you sell your Amazon business.
+For FBA businesses, history indicates that more than 50% of all the money you’ll ever make comes the day you sell your Amazon business.
 This is mainly true for young (< 4 years old) businesses having rapid growth because the majority of cash is tied up in inventory.

 If this is true for you, learning the nuances of selling your Amazon business will help ensure you get the maximum value when eventually exiting.